 Balance New Zealand recognises the importance of supporting the next generation of journalists.

-Through these internships, graduates will be able to develop professional skills, gain real-world newsroom experience, and build the foundations for long-term careers in media.
+Through these placements, graduates will develop professional skills, gain real-world newsroom experience, and build the foundations for long-term careers in media.
+The emphasis will be on practical, frontline reporting rather than opinion or commentary.
+This initiative will help ensure that the industry continues to attract talented individuals and maintain strong professional standards.

 By promoting balanced journalism, strengthening financial accountability, and supporting the development of future journalists, this policy aims to ensure that state broadcasting remains trusted, sustainable, and representative of the communities it serves.